rethinkdb/rethinkdb/NOTES.md

 It is not for production use.
 It might still have bugs.
 If you decide to test it, please [back up all][backup-docs] your data first.

-Please report any bugs you find on github (http://github.com/rethinkdb/rethinkdb/issues/new) or on our mailing list (https://groups.google.com/forum/#!forum/rethinkdb).
+Please report any bugs you find on GitHub (http://github.com/rethinkdb/rethinkdb/issues/new) or on our mailing list (https://groups.google.com/forum/#!forum/rethinkdb).